dingfengkun/Zhuoyao.github.io/_pages/about.md

   - /about.html
 ---

-Hello everyone, my name is Zhuoyao Yang.
+Hello everyone, my name is Zhuoyao Yang 🐧.
 I am a female undergraduate student majoring in philosophy at the University of Sydney.
 My academic journey is a deep dive into the exploration of human thought and the nature of existence.
 In this challenging and enlightening field, I am dedicated to deepening my understanding of the history, theories, and practices of philosophy daily.

 My passion for philosophy began in high school, driven by a curiosity about human behavior and ways of thinking.
 Over time, this curiosity transformed into a desire to understand the world and our place in it more profoundly.
 Choosing to study philosophy at the University of Sydney was a decision to gain more specialized and systematic training in this field.